gzhole/SimpleRemoteController/README.md

 or (if you multiple IP)
 java -jar AcmeAirAgent.jar localIPAddress

-8. On the client machine, you can
+8. On the client machine, you can:

 a. copy local file to remote vm, e.g. java -cp AcmeAirAgent.jar Client copy a.txt  192.168.0.111

 b. execute remote command
 java -cp AcmeAirAgent.jar Client "cat /tmp/a.txt"  192.168.0.111

 c. execute local command (if agent is started locally) java -cp AcmeAirAgent.jar Client hostname